polkadot-fellows/RFCs/text/0031-corejam.md

 In this alternative, actual ordering is only guaranteed going *into* the Availability Protocol, not at the point of Accumulation.

-The (on-chain) repercussion of the Availability Protocol completing for the Work Package is that each Work Result becomes scheduled for Accumulation at the end of the Relay-chain Block Execution along with other Work Results from the same Work Class.
+The (on-chain) repercussion of the Availability Protocol completing for the Work Package is that each Work Result becomes scheduled for Accumulation at the end of the Relay-chain Block Execution along with other Work Results from the same Service.
 The Ordering of Reporting is replicated here for all Work Results present.
 If the Availability Protocol delays the Accumulation of a prerequisite Work Result, then the dependent Work Result may be Accumulated in a block prior to that of its dependency.
 It is assumed that the *Accumulation* logic will be able to handle this gracefully.

 It is also possible (though unexpected in regular operation) that Work Packages never complete the Availability Protocol.
 Such Work Packages eventually time-out and are discarded from Relay-chain state.